Anise and Sesame Galettes Recipe

 Mix the first set of ingredients in a bowl.
 Mix the second of ingredients in another bowl.
 Combine both mixtures thoroughly.
-Knead the dough on a counter top a few minutes, until it feels smooth and elastic.
+Knead the dough on a countertop just a few minutes, until it feels smooth and elastic.

 Roll out part of the mixture on a very lightly floured board, about 1/4 inch thick, an even thickness.
+It is important that all galettes be an even thickness, or you will make the baking part a real drag.
 Cut out in squares or any shapes you like.
 Place on a cookie sheet lined with foil or parchment paper.
-Prick each galette all over with a fork: do not neglect this step or they won’t look like galettes, and they won’t be crunchy.
+Prick each galette all over with a fork: do not neglect this step or they won't look like galettes, and they won't be crunchy.
 Bake 15 minutes, or a few minutes longer, until golden brown and very crisp. store at room temperature in air-tight tins.

 Anise and Sesame Galette Recipe | Levana Cooks